RobertBrewitz/dotfiles/README.md

 sh ubuntu.sh
 ```

+### .gitconfig-user

+Update .gitconfig-user email, user, username, and signingkey if applicable.

 ### Hot Reloading frameworks

 To have developer servers such as react and preact, filewatch limit has to be increased for users.